anouarabdsslm/laravel-paypalpayment/README.md

         exit();*/

-        //grap the credentials . be sute to set your acct1.ClientId and acct1.ClientSecret on sdk_config.ini
+        //grap your credentials .Be sure to set your acct1.ClientId and acct1.ClientSecret on sdk_config.ini
         $cred = Paypalpayment::OAuthTokenCredential();
         print_r($cred);